Effective NOVEMBER 22, 2021 PLEASE READ POLICY IN ITS ENTIRETY

 - Indoor Room visits

-- ALL visitors and residents must be masked at all time (per the Core Principles of COVID-19 Infection Prevention (prior page).
+- ALL visitors and residents must be always masked (per the Core Principles of COVID-19 Infection Prevention.

-- MUST ADHERE to Core Principles of COVID-19 Infection Prevention (prior page)
+- MUST ADHERE to Core Principles of COVID-19 Infection Prevention.

 - If non-compliance Indoor Visitation will be revoked